arcus-azure/arcus.messaging/docs/preview/02-Features/02-message-handling/04-event-hubs-azure-functions.md

 # Azure EventHubs message handling for Azure Functions
 Our EventHubs message pump system provides a way to receive, route, and handle incoming events, but this is not needed in an Azure Functions environment.
-Today, Azure Functions acts as a message receiver meaning that the function is triggered when an event is available but does not handle message routing and handling.
-In this case, it acts as the message pump.
+Today, Azure Functions acts as a message receiver meaning that the function is triggered when an event is available.
+Azure Functions has no out-of-the-box way to provide a clean implementation for handling different types of messages that are received.
+If you want to do that, you'll need to write all plumbing code yourself.
+With `Arcus.Messaging`, we provide this for you so that you can focus on writing the actual business logic.

 Following terms are used:
 - **Message handler**: implementation that processes the received event from an Azure EventHubs subscription.
 Message handlers are created by implementing the `IAzureEventHubsMessageHandler<TMessage>`.
 This message handler will be called upon when an event is available on the Azure EventHubs subscription.